jrmyward/canary/README.md

 Canary is a Ruby gem CLI program that initiates activity and records associated telemetry in a log file.
 The program will:

 - Start a process given an executable file and the desired (optional) command-line arguments
 - Create a file given a specified location, file name, and file type
 - Modify the given file
 - Delete the given file
 - Establish a network connection and transmit data

 This program allows us to test an EDR agent and verify it generates the appropriate telemetry.

 ## Compatibility

 - Linux
 - MacOS

 ## Installation

 This application is not intended to be an "official" ruby gem.
-Therefor, to install it, you simply need to clone the repository:
+Therefore, to install it, you simply need to clone the repository:

     $ git clone git@github.com:jrmyward/canary.git